Communities

 Anyway, the lesson stands: if you are using a macro argument as a member of an expression, then wrap it in parens.
 If that habit costs you a couple of mips, so what?
 Mips are cheap!

-alx‭ wrote 12 months ago · edited 12 months ago
+alx‭ wrote about 1 year ago · edited 12 months ago

 Very interesting hacks about commas with macros!
 I'd say if you write a macro that expands to something with a comma operator, you either want that hack explicitly for some obscure reason, or should be using parens in that macro so that it doesn't misbehave with other macros.
 But yeah, very interesting trick. :)